jlevianderson/jlevianderson/README.md

 Please feel free to share any feedback as I am still learning the proper techniques and etiquette of programming, Github, and all of the above. :)

-Most of my work is with Python.
-I generally use PyCharm or Vim to write code.

 Python modules and skills I am interested in and learning: <br>
 -Pandas <br>
 -Numpy <br>